nico-palmar/robotics_and_learning_projects/system_design/system_design.md

 When to use?
 Object's behaviour changes on state and that changes at runtime.
 Large switch blocks for states.
 Want to make states independant and reusable.

 When to avoid?
-Too few states (enum + switch is easier), states shared too much internal data
+Too few states (enum + switch is easier), states shared too much internal data.

-ONCE THIS IS DONE:  Pick 2-3 LLD problems.
-Start simple.
-Try them out.